Françoise Marie de Bourbon: Duchess of Orléans (1701–1749)

 Two days after her birthday in 1707, Françoise Marie lost her mother who had lived in seclusion since being banished from court in 1691.
 Her father forbade his legitimised children to wear mourning clothes for their mother, but they chose to decline attending court gatherings during the mourning period, with the exception of their eldest brother, the Duke of Maine, who inherited the entirety of his mother's vast fortune.

 In 1710 Louis XIV's youngest legitimate grandson, Charles, Duke of Berry, was still unmarried.
 It was suggested that he marry Louise Élisabeth de Bourbon, the daughter of Louise, Duchess of Bourbon.
 However, on 6 July 1710, Françoise secured the marriage of her eldest daughter, Marie Louise Élisabeth d'Orléans, to the duke, much to the annoyance of the Duchess of Bourbon.
 This marriage elevated Marie Louise Élisabeth to the rank of fille de France, above princesses of the blood.

 On the death of his great-grandfather Louis XIV, in 1715, the five-year-old Dauphin became the new king of France as Louis XV.
 Consequently, Françoise's older brother, the Duke of Maine, and her husband, the Duke of Orléans, experienced tension over who would be the regent during the minority of the new king.
-The Parlement de Paris ruled in favour of her husband.
+The Parlement of Paris ruled in favour of her husband.
 As the wife of the de facto ruler of France, Françoise became the most important lady of the kingdom.
 During the Regency, her husband increased her annual allowance to 400,000 livres.
 In March 1719, she acquired the château de Bagnolet near Paris and the estate passed to her son, Louis d'Orléans, Louis le Pieux, on her death.
 Françoise Marie extended the small château under the direction of Claude Desgots who also worked at the duc du Maine's château de Sceaux.